zuozhenggh/learning-library/analytics-library/redbull/analytics-advanced-data-exploration/analytics-advanced-data-exploration.md

 First of all, let's look closer at the visualizations that we already have to see what data is patterns are hidden away in them.

-1. On the home page, reopen the project of the previous lab by clicking on "Projects and Reports" and then on "Race Analysis".
+1. On the home page, reopen the workbook of the previous lab by clicking on "Workbooks and Reports" and then on "Race Analysis".

    ![Banner](images/open-race-analysis-project.png)